Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Introduction

-Meanwhile, the second author has recently proposed a description of blow-up solutions from the viewpoint of dynamical systems.
-More precisely, {\em compactifications} of the phase space $\mathbb{R}^n$ is applied to mapping the infinity onto points on the boundary $\mathcal{E}$ of a compact manifold or their tangent spaces denoted by $\overline{\mathcal{D}}$ with $\partial \mathcal{D} = \mathcal{E}$.
-Accordingly the vector field (\ref{eqn:ODE}) is transformed to one on the corresponding manifolds, but the behavior of solutions near the boundary is still singular reflecting the behavior of the original vector field at infinity.
+Meanwhile, the second author has recently proposed a description of blow-up solutions from the viewpoint of dynamical systems \KMa{(\cite{Mat2018})}.
+More precisely, {\em compactifications} of the phase space $\mathbb{R}^n$ is applied to mapping the infinity onto points on the boundary $\mathcal{E}$ of a compact manifold or their tangent spaces denoted by $\overline{\mathcal{D}}$ with $\partial \mathcal{D} = \mathcal{E}$. \KMa{The boundary $\mathcal{E}$ shall be called {\em the horizon} in this context.} Accordingly the vector field (\ref{eqn:ODE}) is transformed to one on the corresponding manifolds, but the behavior of solutions near the boundary \KMa{$\mathcal{E}$} is still singular reflecting the behavior of the original vector field \KMa{at infinity}.
 The time-scale transformation, which shall be called the {\em time-scale desingularization}, is then introduced to desingularize the singularity of the vector field around $\mathcal{E}$.
 Consequently, {\em dynamics at infinity} can be characterized through the time-transformed vector field, called {\em the desingularized vector field}, on $\overline{\mathcal{D}}$.
-Standard arguments in the theory of dynamical systems through compactifications show that divergent solutions of (\ref{eqn:ODE}) correspond to time-global solutions of the desingularized vector field converging to invariant sets on $\mathcal{E}$\footnote{ The above ideas themselves are applied to describe dynamics around bounded invariant sets in several preceding works (e.g. \cite{DH1999}). }.
-A significant consequence of the preceding studies is that, a solution of (\ref{eqn:ODE}) with bounded initial point is a blow-up solution, namely $t_{\max} < \infty$, if the image of the solution through a compactification mentioned above is on the stable manifold of a {\em hyperbolic} equilibrium on $\mathcal{E}$ for the desingularized vector field\footnote{ The same conclusion holds for hyperbolic periodic orbits on $\mathcal{E}$.
+Standard arguments in the theory of dynamical systems through compactifications show that divergent solutions of (\ref{eqn:ODE}) correspond to \KMa{global-in-time} solutions of the desingularized vector field converging to invariant sets on $\mathcal{E}$\footnote{ The above ideas themselves are applied to describe dynamics around bounded invariant sets in several preceding works (e.g. \cite{DH1999}). }.
+A significant consequence of the preceding studies is that, a solution of (\ref{eqn:ODE}) with bounded initial point is a blow-up solution, namely $t_{\max} < \infty$, if the image of the solution through a compactification mentioned above is on the \KMa{local} stable manifold of a {\em hyperbolic} equilibrium on $\mathcal{E}$ for the desingularized vector field\footnote{ The same conclusion holds for hyperbolic periodic orbits on $\mathcal{E}$.
 A brief comment about the statement is mentioned in Remark \ref{rem-intro-per-blowup}.
 Several theoretical generalizations are discussed in \cite{Mat2019}. }.
-Simultaneously, the second and the third authors have developed a {\em computer-assisted} methodology for proving the existence of blow-up solutions for concretely given dynamical systems with rigorous bound of their blow-up times \cite{MT2020_1, MT2020_2, TMSTMO2017}.
-The basic idea is the combination of compactifications as well as time-scale desingularizations mentioned above with rigorous integrator of ODEs based on interval (and affine) arithmetic and topological characterizations of asymptotic behavior such as locally defined Lyapunov functions.
-The methodology works successfully for validating profiles and blow-up times of blow-up solutions generated by hyperbolic {\em stable} equilibria at infinity, while blow-up generated by unstable equilibria at infinity is not reported yet due to several technical difficulties.
-Note that there is another work for characterizing blow-up solutions with computer assistance by the first author and his collaborators based on analytic approach \cite{DALP2015} whose detail is briefly mentioned in Section \ref{section-remark-intro}.